Geology of the Pearl River Delta: Geological structure

 The geological structures of the Pearl River Delta are primarily fault-dominated.
 Fold structures are relatively scarce in this region, with the nearest large-scale fold structure, the Nanling-Wuyi fold belt, situated significantly distant from the delta.

-The fault systems in the deltaic region comprise three main sets, including normal, reverse, and strike-slip faults.
-These faults, which emerged in varying time periods, are categorized based on their trending directions: NE-SW, NW-SE, and W-E. Many of these faults have significantly contributed to the local geomorphological development.
-Particularly, the first set of faults, which largely shape the morphology of the coastline and the Pearl River Delta.
+The fault systems in the deltaic region comprise three main sets: normal, reverse, and strike-slip faults.
+These faults, which emerged at different times, are categorized by their trending directions: NE-SW, NW-SE, and W-E. Many of these faults have significantly contributed to the local geomorphological development.
+Particularly, the first set of faults largely shapes the morphology of the coastline and the Pearl River Delta.
 The Shenzhen fault is a key lineament following this trend.

-The interaction of these three sets of faults has resulted in the formation of multiple fault blocks that have experienced differential subsidence.
+The interaction of these three fault sets has resulted in the formation of multiple fault blocks that have experienced differential subsidence.
 These formed fault blocks are crucial in determining the delta's evolution.
 The rate of sedimentation and the development of river channels in the delta are greatly influenced by the subsidence rate and spatial distribution of these fault blocks.
-Increased subsidence rates often lead to an enhanced sedimentation rate, resulting in thicker sediment deposition.
+Increased subsidence rates often lead to enhanced sedimentation rates, resulting in thicker sediment deposition.
 Additionally, fault zones' susceptibility to weathering and erosion has created weak zones in the basement topography, guiding the development of the main river channels in the delta.
 The accommodation space for Quaternary deposits was predominantly created by such neotectonic activity.

 To illustrate the importance of such fault sets, seven fault blocks created by thirteen faults around the main delta are selected.
 They include: